Formula to Calculate Gross Sales

 Gross sales refer to the overall sales of the company.
-This is the figure obtained before deducting discounts and sales returns from customers.
-In order to arrive at the gross sales figure, all the sales invoices are aggregated.
-The formula for gross sales is below –
+It is the figure obtained before deducting discounts and sales returns from customers.
+For arriving at the gross sales figure, all the sales invoices are aggregated.
+The formula to calculate gross sales is below –

 Gross sales can be calculated by adding together all the sales invoices.

-- Step 1: There are certain discounts on the goods sold.
+- There are certain discounts on the goods sold.
 Add these discounts to the net sales figure.
-For instance, let us assume a discount is $20 and the net sales figure is $80.
+For instance, let us assume a discount is $20, and the net sales figure is $80.
 In such a case, gross sales is $80+$20 = $100.

-- Step 3: Find out the value of sales allowances.
+- Find out the value of sales allowances.
 Sales allowance is the amount of discount available on sales due to minor defects.
 Add this value to net sales.

 Candies Inc. is a sweet shop selling chocolates and candies.
-It carries out certain sales in the month of January.
+It carries out certain sales in January.
 The owner of the shop wants accounting to be up-to-date.
 He wants you to calculate the gross sales based on these invoices given:

 We simply have to add the value of all the invoices to arrive at the gross sales figure: